DavidVogelxyz/library/other/vaultwarden-on-alpine.md

 This is relatively self-explanatory, so there's no need to go in depth here.

 However, as mentioned earlier, if "/var/lib/vaultwarden/config.json" exists, the "SMTP_FROM_NAME" will also need to be updated there.

+### Fixing icons

+Sometimes, icons that previously displayed properly will fail to load.
+I experienced this when migrating a Vaultwarden Alpine container from one Proxmox instance to another.
+However, I am unsure whether this was due to the container being redeployed on a different Proxmox, or a different network.
+It didn't happen for all favicons; but, there were a certain handful that failed to load on the new server.

+Regardless, there was a very simple way to resolve this issue.

+The trick was to remove all icon files found in "/var/lib/vaultwarden/icon-cache".
+Once the icon files have been deleted, the user experiencing the issue should disable icons in the user's preferences (within the web vault's UI) and save the change.
+Then, re-enable icons and save again.
+This will force the server to query the URLs for icons, and all the icons will be downloaded again.